What is MembersOwn Credit Union’s mission statement?

 Who can join MembersOwn Credit Union?

-Eligibility for membership in MembersOwn Credit Union is open to any person who lives, works, worships, attends school or regularly conducts business or volunteers in Lancaster or Gage County in Nebraska.
+Eligibility for membership in MembersOwn Credit Union is open to any person who lives, works, worships, attends school or regularly conducts business or volunteers in Southeast Nebraska.
 Also, anyone who is closely related to an existing member may also join.
-Closely related is defined as spouse, child, sibling, parent, grandparent, grandchild, stepparents, stepchildren, step siblings and adoptive relationships.
+Closely related is defined as spouse, child, sibling, parent, grandparent, grandchild, step parents, step children, step siblings and adoptive relationships.

 How did credit unions start?